Logs for security - secure, comply, and respond with an integrated cloud security platform

 By effectively managing compliance risks, organizations can reduce legal and financial liabilities, protect their reputation, build trust with stakeholders, and create a more sustainable and ethical business environment.

-An external audit by a compliance auditor (also known as an external auditor or compliance officer) will conduct an audit process to assess the internal policies of a company's compliance program and determine if its fulfilling its compliance obligations.
+An external audit by a compliance auditor (also known as an external auditor or compliance officer) will conduct an audit process to assess the internal policies of a company’s compliance program and determine if it’s fulfilling its compliance obligations.

 Specific rules may vary depending on the audit framework or standard being used, but there are some general rules that apply universally.